Fafnir – Nordic Journal of Science Fiction and Fantasy Research, Volume 3, Issue 3, pages 41–50.

 Keywords: George R. R. Martin, A Song of Ice and Fire, power, religion.

-Biography and contact info: José Luis is a PhD student at Purdue University.
-His MA is from the University of Wyoming, and his BA is from the University of Murcia.
-José Luis’ research focuses on Romanticism and fantasy literature.
+Biography and contact info: José Luis is a first-year PhD student at Purdue University.
 Contact information: email@example.com or firstname.lastname@example.org.

 As we will see, all the characters discussed in this article align themselves with a faith to obtain power and legitimacy, and all of them go about doing so in different ways.
 Stannis Baratheon resorts to the divine right that the red priestess Melisandre confers on him in his quest to win the Iron Throne.
 Similarly, Queen Mother Cersei attempts to use the Faith of the Seven to obtain power and legitimize the Lannisters’ sovereignty.
 She creates a religious army and seeks the support of the Faith for her son’s claim.
 The Greyjoys use religion as a quality that differentiates them from the other kingdoms and validates their claim for independence.
 Finally, Arya Stark finds in religion her last hope to obtain power and avenge her family.
 Actual belief is not necessary to enable one to use a religion to gain power in Westeros; as I will show, the appearance of faith will suffice.